Snake-Sanders/cpp-skills/concepts/08_pragmas.md

 ## Pragma once

-I modern compilers the processor directive pragma once can be used to repalce the guards ifdefs.
+I modern compilers the processor directive pragma once can be used to replace the file inclusio guards "ifdefs".

 ```C++
 #pragma once